-The Assistant Director for Operations is the volunteer supervisor (as well as the volunteer coordinator) who is responsible for direct management of each volunteer.
+The Operations Manager is the volunteer supervisor (as well as the volunteer coordinator) who is responsible for direct management of each volunteer.
 She/he is responsible for day-to-day management and guidance of the work of the volunteer, and shall be available to the volunteer for consultation and assistance.